 If the markets are doing well, then gold may be a bad investment.
 Over the last 100 years, stocks have massively outperformed gold and other precious metals.
-If your analysis shows that the stock market will rise during 2021, then investing in gold is not a good idea for you.
+If your analysis shows that the stock market will rise during 2021, then investing in gold may not be a good idea for you.

 What Will the Inflation Rate be?

 Right now, inflation is very low.
 However, that could change.
 A rise in inflation usually leads to more and more people investing in gold.
 We just saw the governments introduce two huge stimulus packages in 2020.
 These packages required a lot of money to be printed by the governments, and unfortenately, we already see the fruits in 2022, when inflation rate is higher in the last 20 years.

 If you think that 2023 will be a year with high inflation, then investing in gold is a good idea.
 However, if you think that inflation will stay roughly where it is, then other investments will be more appealing than gold.

 Take a look at your current portfolio.
 It is possible that you already have enough gold (or Gold ETFs) that purchasing more gold does not make sense.

 It is also possible that you have invested in other assets that are considered to be a store of wealth.
 While debatable, many people think that cryptocurrencies are a store of wealth.

 If you are one of those people, your portfolio may be already appropriately hedged against inflation and market downturns.